-Lauded for “stratospheric coloratura” and “considerable soubrette charm” by the Seattle Times, Amber Sudduth Bone has played numerous operatic engagements in such roles as Despina (Così fan tutte), Soeur Constance (Dialogues des Carmélites), the Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), and Baby Doe (The Ballad of Baby Doe).
+Lauded for “stratospheric coloratura” and “considerable soubrette charm” by the Seattle Times, Dr. Amber Sudduth Bone has played numerous operatic engagements in such roles as Despina (Così fan tutte), Soeur Constance (Dialogues des Carmélites), the Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), and Baby Doe (The Ballad of Baby Doe).
 Regarding her performance of the Mozart Mass in C Minor, the Honolulu Advertiser wrote, “Her singing had a natural, unforced quality, combined with a sense of vulnerability that added to the appeal of her performance; she was particularly effective in the Et incarnatus est.” Recent concert highlights have included performances with the Tacoma Symphony in Beethoven’s Ninth Symphony (broadcast live on KING-FM), with the Bellingham Chamber Chorale as the Angel in Respighi’s Laud to the Nativity and in the Faure Requiem and the Mozart Vesperae Solennes de Confessore, and with the Whatcom Symphony in “Bellissima! (selections from Lakme and La Rondine).
 This fall, she will present a recital “Fairies and Fantastic Creatures” for the Bellingham Music Club with colleague Jay Rozendaal and a concert with Ken Bronstein featuring music of Mozart and Bach for English Horn, as well as appear with the Bellingham Chamber Chorale in Poulenc’s Gloria.
 She is a member of the music staff at the Bellingham Unitarian Fellowship as a pianist and Chamber Choir director.